-- Determine the efficacy and cost-effectiveness of syndromic management of STIs among HIVinfected individuals to prevent HIV transmission. - Improve clinical management of viral STIs in HIV-infected individuals, emphasizing coinfections with herpes simplex virus (HSV)-2 and HPV. - Identify gender-related biological factors affecting susceptibility to HIV infection, including the use of hormonal contraceptives and the presence of gender-specific conditions such as HPV infection, cervical cancer, and genital ulcer disease. - Examine the impact of coinfection with other endemic diseases on HIV disease, including the risk of acquiring and/or transmitting HIV infection and disease progression. - Determine the role of sexual transmission of HCV in coinfection with HIV.
+- Determine the efficacy and cost-effectiveness of syndromic management of STIs among HIV-infected individuals to prevent HIV transmission. - Improve clinical management of viral STIs in HIV-infected individuals, emphasizing coinfections with herpes simplex virus (HSV)-2 and HPV. - Identify gender-related biological factors affecting susceptibility to HIV infection, including the use of hormonal contraceptives and the presence of gender-specific conditions such as HPV infection, cervical cancer, and genital ulcer disease.

+- Examine how coinfection with other endemic diseases affects HIV transmission and acquisition and HIV disease progression. - Determine the role of sexual transmission of HCV in coinfection with HIV.